iroshanvidanage/sre-lab-terraform/README.md

 ### Fetching / Referencing data from Maps and Lists

-## COUNT Meta-Argument

-- Used to create the identical resources repeatedly (multiple), example 30 ec2 instances.
-- Not restricted to ec2, but other resources as well.
-- Depending on the amount of resources being created, it might be hard to handle the instances.
-Hence will need some level of customizations.
-- Some resources have uniqueness in their resources and, need to have a unique identifier/name.

-### COUNT.INDEX

-- `count.index` holds a distinct index number, starting from 0.
-- Each resource will have a unique index.

 ## Conditional Expressions

 - _condition ? true\_value : false\_value_ - similar to if conditions